 Out of rivalry, your frenemy may find ways to sabotage your confidence and your image of competence at work.
 For example, she may:

-- twist your words to make you look bad or
+- Twist your words to make you look bad.

 No matter what you think of her, you gotta give her this: your BFF's pretty slick, isn't she?